Ashcroft v. Iqbal: Rule 8 pleading standard

 Iqbal's claims against lower-level officials, including the guards and supervisors at the detention center, are unaffected by the court's ruling.

 Souter's dissent

-Justice Souter wrote a dissent joined by Justice Stevens, Justice Ginsburg and Justice Breyer, saying that despite the fact that Ashcroft and Mueller had conceded that an officer could be subject to Bivens liability as a supervisor on grounds other than respondeat superior, "[t]he court apparently rejects this concession and... does away with supervisory liability under Bivens.
+Justice Souter, who had written the majority opinion in Twombly', wrote a dissent joined by Justice Stevens, Justice Ginsburg and Justice Breyer, saying that despite the fact that Ashcroft and Mueller had conceded that an officer could be subject to Bivens liability as a supervisor on grounds other than respondeat superior, "[t]he court apparently rejects this concession and... does away with supervisory liability under Bivens.
 The majority then misapplies the pleading standard under Bell Atlantic Corp. v.
 Twombly, 550 U.S. 544 (2007), to conclude that the complaint fails to state a claim."
-Souter went on to say that the main fallacy in the majority's position was grown that they are looking at Iqbal's allegations in isolation and not as a unit.
+Souter went on to say that the main fallacy in the majority's position was that they looked at Iqbal's allegations in isolation and not as a unit.
 Furthermore, Iqbal was alleging not only that Ashcroft and Mueller had allowed the discrimination policy but also that they had created it.